Nic30/hwtHls/README.md

 HLS for [HWToolkit](https://github.com/Nic30/HWToolkit) (hardware devel. toolkit)

 *As you can see in the section "related opensource" below there is tons of HLS synthesizers.
-If you are also interested in this arrea let us know!
+If you are also interested in this area let us know!
 The HLS community has to be connected!*

 ### Current state